giswqs/aws-open-data-blogpost/blog.md

 ![image](https://github.com/user-attachments/assets/7c41b716-1b13-4754-857d-9df084e8bc26)

+**Figure 4.** The interactive map shows the spatial coverage of pre-event (red) and post-event (blue) satellite images for the Turkey earthquake.

 In this visualization, red polygons represent pre-earthquake imagery while blue polygons show post-earthquake coverage.
+As expected with Maxar’s event-driven data acquisition, there are more post-earthquake images, since imagery is typically captured in response to the event.
 The `info_mode="on_click"` parameter enables interactive information popups when you click on any footprint.
 You can toggle layers on/off using the layer control panel, and the different colors help distinguish the temporal coverage patterns.

 ### Selecting a Region of Interest